-Worldwide, dolphins face a variety of impacts that threaten their existence.
-Specifically, dolphin threats are mainly a result of human activities.
-In recent history the Baiji, also known as the Yangtze river dolphin, was declared extinct, its river habitat seriously impacted by the construction of dams and boat traffic.
+Worldwide, dolphins face a variety of impacts that are threatening their existence.
+Most pointedly, and primarily dolphin threats are a result of human activities and their related impacts.
+In recent history the Baiji, also known as the Yangtze river dolphin, was declared critically endangered, its river habitat ruined by the construction of dams and the invasion of boat traffic.

 Like whales, dolphins are susceptible to entanglement in commercial fishing gear.
 Discarded fishing gear also poses a major threat.
 Entanglement drowns dolphins when they are unable to reach the surface to breathe.
 A number of dolphin species are on the verge of extinction for this very reason.

 Dolphin Habitat Loss

 River dolphins share their habitat with a large percentage of the world’s population which is threatening their existence.
 The construction of dams, boat traffic, and other waterfront development are destroying their river habitats at an alarming rate.

 Some dolphin species are harvested as a food source, despite containing toxic levels of contaminants such as mercury in their flesh.
 These contaminants have been directly linked to illness and disorders in humans who consume them.
 The most talked about dolphin harvest occurs in Japan and can be further explored in the documentary, The Cove (trailer here).

 Also, be sure to watch the video below, and learn about one of the leading organizations working toward saving dolphins and their natural habitat.

 Climate change has a multitude of effects on the oceans which is having an adverse impact on marine mammals such as dolphins and could become the biggest of all dolphin threats.
 As ocean temperatures rise from climate change, prey populations can be affected.
 Climate change also affects ocean currents altering prey distribution, feeding grounds, and migratory pathways.